OhYash/KnowledgeDay/_posts/2021-05-25-kd-tilt-one.md

 ### [Echolocate your surroundings](https://cutt.ly/Hnrzym7)
 _7-9 minutes read | Atlas Obscura_

 What sounds like a GPS offering from Amazon is nothing like it.
-This is about taking a page from Bats' book to draw the surroundings.
+This is about taking a page from the bats' books to draw the surroundings.
 Daniel Kish, seeing only black since his infancy, navigates the world like a bat does.
 He uses his mouth to produce crisp clicking sounds and then listens to how those sounds bounce off the surrounding landscape.
 You and I may not need to learn this technique, but it's a worthy read and share for those who care.

 ------